 Raise a puppy.
 Change a life.

-To ensure proper socialization, guide dog puppies cannot be left home alone for long periods on a regular basis.
-Puppy raisers who work outside of the home must have permission from their employers to bring the dogs to work, or a second, committed family member who will work with the puppy during the day.
-As our trained guide dogs go on to live in all sorts of environments, we welcome puppy raisers from all lifestyles: families, single people, homeowners, apartment dwellers, homes with well-mannered resident pets, etc.
+To ensure proper socialization, puppies-in-training cannot be left alone.
+Puppy raisers must have permission from their employers to bring the dogs to work, or committed family member who will work with the puppy during the day.
+We welcome puppy raisers from all lifestyles whether they are families, couples or singles.
+Homes can be houses, condos or apartments, and can have well-mannered resident pets as well.

 Our puppy-raising program is primarily limited to Southern California, with active groups in the Antelope Valley, Santa Clarita Valley, San Fernando Valley, West LA, Ventura, Simi Valley, Pasadena, Glendora, Inland Empire, Long Beach, Torrance, Huntington Beach, Orange County, and multiple locations in San Diego.
 We are also developing a puppy program in Southern Oregon.
 Click here for regional meeting locations and contact info.Apply To Be A Puppy Raiser» If you’re outside SOUTHERN California, click here»